bluehabit/Math/Trig/trig.md

+<h2>Right Triangle and Hypoteneuse</h2>

+Only right sided triagnles have a hypoteneuse.
+It is the longest side of a right-angled triangle, opposite of the right 90 deg angle.

 <h2>Classifying Triangles by ANGLE and Sides</h2>

 *tri*angles

 *tri* the number 3, the study of angles with 3 sides.

 Remember all 3 angles of a triangle will always add up to `180 deg`.
 ![f](https://imgur.com/dRD9SKW.png)